Emotionally Healthy Spirituality

 Going back in order to go forward is something we must do in the context of community – with mature friends, a mentor, spiritual director, counselor, or therapist.
 We all have a past.
 We all have family history.
 No one is perfect.
 But God has made a way for us to go forward.
 We venture back… not to relive the shame, hurt, condemnation, pain, rejection, etc. But to face it in light of God’s truth, in the grace of His forgiveness, by faith.

 Part 4: Letting Go of Power and Control

 Every Christ follower has to go through a season where God feels distant, and disinterested.
 During this season, our faith is stretched, the spotlight is focused on us internally and we discover who we really are in Christ.
 When we hit the wall spiritually, we learn who we are emotionally.
-During this season we either call it quits or we continue moving forward.
 We either give up or we grow up.

 God wants us to develop a daily rhythm of relationship.
 He knows the cares of life become too great.
 He knows the temptations to put our identity in many others things than Him is strong.
 He knows we often feel too weak or overwhelmed.
 He invites us into a daily rhythm of relationship where we simply spend time with Him.
 The amazing reality is when we spend time with Him daily and seek Him first, the other needs are taken care of.